Frequently Asked Questions

 In Unified Sports®, teams are made up of people of similar age and ability.
 That makes practices more fun and games more challenging and exciting for all.
 Having sport in common is just one more way that preconceptions and false ideas are swept away.

-What is Special Olympics Unified Champion Schools?
+- What are Special Olympics Unified Champion Schools?

 The Special Olympics Unified Champion Schools strategy is aimed at promoting social inclusion through intentionally planned and implemented activities affecting systems-wide change.
 With sports as the foundation, the three component model offers a unique combination of effective activities that equip young people with tools and training to create sports, classroom and school climates of acceptance.
 These are school climates where students with disabilities feel welcome and are routinely included in, and feel a part of, all activities, opportunities and functions.